khawarizmus/hijri-week-calendar-proposal/content.typ

 // The Hijri-Week Calendar System corresponds with the Hijri (Islamic) calendar and uses the same year number but its length is defined to be an integral number of weeks rather than months; its beginning can deviate up to a few days from 1 Muharram (the start of the Hijri year) and its end likewise can deviate up to a few days from the end of the Hijri year.
 On average, however, it remains in step with the Hijri calendar.

 #set page(margin: auto)
+#set outline(indent: auto)
+#page()[
+  #show outline.entry: outrageous.show-entry
+  #outline()
+]

 = Scope

-This document does not adress lunar based calendars other then Hijri (Islamic) ones nor does it address lunisolar calendars or hijri calendars that are based on sighting.
+This document does not adress lunar based calendars other then Hijri (Islamic) ones nor does it address lunisolar calendars or Hijri calendars that are based on sighting.

 The system defined in this document covers both tabular and non-tabular Hijri calendars.